 PS I’ve spent a lot of hours at the gym in the last 15 years so that I can finally write about this.

-So, let’s get started on the 10 most common reasons why you can’t build muscle:
+So, let’s get started with the most common reasons why you can’t build muscle.

 1. You skip warming up